sendgrid/docs/content/docs/for-developers/sending-email/substitution-tags.md

 </html>
 ```

-<p>In contrast, the resulting email for Jane will look like the following, with her specific values replaced in for each tag:</p>
+In contrast, the resulting email for Jane will look like the following, with her specific values replaced in for each tag:

 ```html
 <html>
   <head></head>